ababiyaworku/VFX-Pipeline-Folder-Structure-Creator/README.md

-Here's a GitHub README for your Python script:

----

 # VFX Pipeline Folder Structure Creator

 This Python script automates the creation of a folder structure for a Visual Effects (VFX) project.
 It creates a main folder called "VFX" with subfolders for each stage of the VFX pipeline, along with additional organizational sub-subfolders within each stage.